© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Swinstead village cross is a scheduled monument protected by Historic England under reference 1009203.
 View the official record →

-Swinstead village cross is a medieval monument situated in the village of Swinstead in Lincolnshire.
+Swinstead village cross is a medieval wayside cross located in the parish of Swinstead in Lincolnshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1009203.

 Swinstead village cross is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1009203.